Hot chocolate benefits abound, y’all!

 Some of you may be thinking, because of diet or time, that you can’t imagine drinking homemade hot chocolate every day (I’m in your camp!).

-There’s gotta be an easier way to get the goodness of cocoa in your diet.
+There’s gotta be an easier way to get the goodness of cocoa, or better even cacao, in your diet.

 I add a tablespoon to my morning cup O’Joe.
 (1 tablespoon to 2 measured cups of coffee).